archipel-network/archipel-core/README.md

 ## About

-µD3TN (pronounced "Micro-Dee-Tee-En") is a free, lean, and space-tested DTN protocol implementation running on POSIX (plus Linux ;-)) as well as STM32 microcontrollers with FreeRTOS.
+µD3TN (pronounced "Micro-Dee-Tee-En") is a free, lean, and space-tested DTN protocol implementation running on POSIX (plus Linux ;-)).
+Though µD3TN is easily portable to further platforms, we currently support only POSIX-compliant systems (former versions also included support for STM32/FreeRTOS platforms).

 ![](doc/overview.svg)